theorangepotato/programming-languages-2019/lecture-1.2.md

 # Short Introduction to Parsing

+The form of syntax we shall now describe differs from the Backus normal form in two ways.
+First, it is analytic rather than synthetic; it tells how to take a program apart, rather than how to put it together.
+Second, it is abstract in that it is independent of the notation used to represent, say sums, but only affirms that they can be recognized and taken apart.

+From the article [Towards a Mathematical Science ofComputation](http://www-formal.stanford.edu/jmc/towards.ps) by [McCarthy](https://en.wikipedia.org/wiki/John_McCarthy_%28computer_scientist%29).

+McCarthy was a pioneer of Computer Science.
+In 1955 he coined the term "artificial ingelligence", shortly afterwards he invented LISP and garbage collection, [time-sharing systems](https://en.wikipedia.org/wiki/Time-sharing), and in 1962 he introduced, with the quote above, the idea of abstract syntax.

+Another influential article is [Ascribing mental qualities to machines.
+In: Philosophical perspectives in artificial intelligence](http://cs.uns.edu.ar/~grs/InteligenciaArtificial/ascribing.pdf) from 1979.

-Learning Outcomes: After having worked through the exercises and homework, students will be able to
+## Learning Outcomes: After having worked through the exercises and homework, students will be able to

 - understand a context free grammar in BNFC for arithmetic expressions,
 - parse an arithmetic expression, that is, to transform an arithmetic expression into an abstract syntax tree,